No-Detriment Policy for the Semester 2, Trimester 2 and 3 Assessment Period - 2019/20 Academic Year

 If we do not receive a completed opt-out form from you by this deadline, we will assume that you wish to proceed with Safety Net One: Grade Average, which you will receive upon successful completion of 60 credits at Semester One at your current level within the 2019-20 academic year.
 Please note that if you do not opt out of gaining a grade average by the deadline above, you will no longer have the opportunity to request to retake passed assessments in the August resit period.

-For those students who are unable to obtain a grade average by the end of the 2019/20 academic year or have opted not to receive a Grade Average, you will still have Safety Net Two (Option B) available to you.
+For those students who are unable to obtain a grade average or have opted not to receive a Grade Average, you will still have Safety Net Two (Option B) available to you.
 If you pass an assessment following submission for the 8 June 2020 deadline, but believe that the mark does not reflect your grade profile due to the impact of the current situation, you can choose to undertake the work again in the resit period without being capped.
 Whichever mark is higher will be retained.

 Postgraduate students who had already successfully achieved 90 credits from their current level of study following the March 2020 Assessment Board, will already have been provided with a Grade Average.